nfergu/codetimer/README.md

 # Introduction

-CodeTimer is a very simple utility for recording the performance of blocks of code.
+CodeTimer is a very simple utility for recording the performance of blocks of code in C++.
 It lets us record timings against a specific key, and then aggregates all of the timings for a key.

 CodeTimer is designed to perform well when called concurrently by multiple threads.
 Internally it uses a